BuilderIO/hydration-overlay/README.md

 ## Support

 To add support for other frameworks, what is needed is a plugin that injects the `hydration-overlay-initializer.js` script into the app's entry point.
-See [next-plugin.ts](./packages/lib/src/next-plugin.ts) for more information.
+See [next.ts](./packages/lib/src/next.ts) plugin for more information.
 PRs welcome!

 - [x] Next.js
 - [ ] Remix